Infinitesimal rigidity of cone-manifolds and the Stoker problem for hyperbolic and Euclidean polyhedra: Some elliptic theory on stratified spaces

 It is proved in \cite{Gil-Mend} (in the scalar case, but the techniques readily apply to the vector-valued case), see also \cite{Lesch}, that if $u \in \calD_{\max}$, i.e.\ $u \in L^2$ and $\calL u \in L^2$, then using Proposition \ref{pr:conicreg},

 Furthermore, it follows directly from the method of proof that the mappings $\calD_{\max} \ni u \mapsto c_j(u)$ and $\calD_{\max}\ni u \mapsto w \in r^2 H^2_b(M)$ are both continuous.
-In general one would also expect log terms in this expansion, but in our specific applications these appear rarely, so for simplicity we omit them in our general discussion of this theory and write this expansion and similar ones below omitting such log terms except when they specifically do appear.
+In general one would also expect log terms in this expansion, but in our specific applications these appear rarely, so for simplicity we omit them in our discussion of the general theory.

 On the other hand, one can also show that $u \in \calD_{\min}$ if and only if all $c_j = 0$, i.e.\ $ u \in r^2 H^2_b(M)$.
 Thus it is precisely the indicial roots of $\calL$ in the range $(-n/2, -n/2+2]$, which we call the {\it critical interval}, that prevent $\calL$ from being essentially self-adjoint.
 It is clear from the definitions that indicial roots exist in this critical interval if and only if $\calL_N$ has eigenvalues lying in the interval $[0,1 - (-n/2+1)^2]$; in particular this can happen only if $n\leq 4$.